rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventHandler.md

 1. Parses the input message received to get the event.
 2. Deregisters the single event passed in the params field.
 3. Saves the response or error.
-4. Formats the result and sends the response back to IntentReader
+4. Formats the result and sends the response back to IntentReader.

 ## Usage
 * This handler is invoked to clear a single event at a time.
-* Request Format
+### Request Format

 ```json
     {